Sports Betting Officially launches in Illinois

 It is full steam ahead for the industry in America at the moment, with Michigan the next in line to launch, as well as several other states who are poised to pass legislation following the U.S. Supreme Court decision allowing states to do so in 2018.
 Illinois is expected to introduce Sportsbooks at Argosy Casino Alton, Hollywood Casino Aurora, Hollywood Casino Joliet, Grand Victoria Casino in Elgin and Par-A-Dice Hotel Casino in East Peoria soon.
 Collinsville-based Fairmont Park Racetrack has also been approved for a temporary operating permit for a Sportsbook.

-Illinois current has 10 casinos and you would expect them all to expand into sports betting in the near future.
+Illinois currently has 10 casinos and you would expect them all to expand into sports betting in the near future.